Felice63/spcApp/readMe.md

 # To Do

+- Add Search implementation with Leaflet Control Geocoder Plugin
 - Add Leaflet Routing Machine Plugin for route planning

-- Add Search implementation to find an address or intersection with Leaflet Control Geocoder Plugin
+- Consider turning off automatically centering the user's location and use a "Show my location" button

 - Activate other Leaflet map features, such as trails etc.
 - Users can customize notifications - how many times they occur
 - Users can customize proximity